ncomputers/neo/README.md

 - `GET /g/{table_token}/menu` – list menu categories and items.
 Responses include an `ETag` derived from a menu version that increments whenever the menu is modified, ensuring caches invalidate reliably.
-Use `filter=dietary:vegan,-allergen:nuts` to include only items matching dietary tags and excluding specific allergens.
+Menu items may include server-priced modifiers and optional combos for safe customization.
+Use `filter=dietary:vegan,-allergen:nuts` to include only items matching dietary tags while excluding specific allergens.
+Multiple filters intersect and negative terms are prefixed with `-`.
 - `GET /h/{room_token}/menu` – list menu for hotel rooms.
 - `POST /h/{room_token}/order` – place a room service order.
 - `POST /h/{room_token}/request/cleaning` – request housekeeping for the room.